Japan must keep state of emergency, 2021 Olympics 'difficult,' top doctor says

 “I do not believe it will be possible to lift (the state of emergency) across the whole country at this stage,” Yokokura added.

-Tokyo confirmed 112 new infections on Tuesday, said national broadcaster NHK, up from the capital’s figure of 39 the previous day, which had been its lowest in four weeks.
+Tokyo confirmed 112 new infections on Tuesday, said national broadcaster NHK, up from 39 a day earlier, its lowest in four weeks.
 The national tally stands at 13,614 infections, including 394 deaths, according to NHK.

 That tally is still low compared to other nations, but critics say Japan is not doing enough testing to reveal the scope of a problem that has driven some hospitals to the brink.

-Yokokura blamed a lack of gowns and other protective clothing for the spread of the virus in hospitals, and urged the government to help speed development of treatments and vaccines, so as to preserve any hope of holding the Olympics next year.
+Yokokura blamed a lack of protective clothing for the spread of the virus in hospitals, and urged the government to help speed development of treatments and vaccines to preserve any hope of holding the Olympics next year.

 “I am not saying that Japan should or shouldn’t host the Olympics, but that it would be difficult to do so,” he said.
 “Unless an effective vaccine is developed, I expect hosting the Olympics will be difficult.”

-The announcement last month of a one-year delay in the 2020 Olympic Games was a major blow for Japan, which had spent $13 billion on preparations.
+The announcement last month of a one-year delay in the 2020 Olympic Games was a major blow for Japan, which has spent $13 billion on preparations.

-Since emerging in China late last year, the pandemic has spread worldwide to infect almost 3 million people and kill more than 200,000, prompting experts to warn that the battle on the virus could be prolonged.
+Since emerging in China late last year, the pandemic has infected almost 3 million people worldwide and killed more than 200,000, raising expectations of a prolonged battle to contain the novel coronavirus.

-Several nations’ laboratories are working to find protective vaccines and drugs to treat virus symptoms.
-But the need for exhaustive clinical trials of their effectiveness and safety means they could take months to become widely available.
+Several nations’ laboratories are working to find protective vaccines and drugs for the disease, but it could be many months before they become widely available due to the need for exhaustive clinical trials of their effectiveness and safety.

-Fujirebio, a subsidiary of diagnostics and laboratory testing service provider Miraca Holdings, sought govrenment approval on Monday for Japan’s first antigen virus testing kits.
+Fujirebio, a subsidiary of diagnostics and laboratory testing service provider Miraca Holdings (4544.T), sought government approval on Monday for Japan’s first antigen virus testing kits.

 Miraca shares surged 4.4% in Tokyo trading on Tuesday, outperforming a drop of 0.1% in the benchmark index.